CNaVT: Examination

 The examination takes place once every year in May and registration normally ends by mid-March.
 Candidates can take the exam in their home country, usually with help from Dutch teachers there.
 The current recommended registration fee is 75 euros.

 Various profile exams and levels

 As people learn Dutch for various reasons, the CNaVT developed different profile exams and has adopted the current format since 2003.
 Different profile exams prove that the holder has mastered enough Dutch to be able to use it in different contexts.
-The various profile exams correspond to different levels in the Common European Framework of Reference for Languages (CECR).
+The various profile exams correspond to different levels in the Common European Framework of Reference for Languages (CEFR).

+The former names of these exams are provided below (there is no direct equivalent to PTPB, which has been discontinued).

 Format

 The exam consists of three parts.
 In part A listening ability is tested and examinees need to complete tasks based on different audio fragments.
 In part B reading and writing proficiency is tested.
 Part C tests examinees' ability in oral communication.
 Parts A and B are tested in a classroom setting while in Part C the examiner and the candidate have a one-on-one conversation.

 Candidates may use a dictionary in Part A (listening) and Part B (writing), but not in Part C (oral).